srcfoundry/kinesis/README.md

 <br/>

 ### TODO
+- [X] implement container Stop to stop components maintained within it
+- [ ] root container to block until interrupt signal from OS
 - [ ] check mechanism for returning copy of initialized component from container.
-- [ ] main container to block until interrupt signal from OS
 - [ ] using component hash to accept/reject component type messages to update.
 - [ ] add more UT to cover all mechanisms developed till now.